-Some online gambling platforms are taking a far more aggressive approach, pivoting towards online gaming.
+Some online gambling platforms are taking a far more aggressive approach, pivoting towards online gambling.
 By nature, online gaming platforms can be far more addictive than sports betting.

 “In the current situation, people are spending a lot more time of their digital devices,” notices Dr Rowan.
 “Together with feeling stressed, people can easily develop an unhealthy and potentially dangerous gambling habit.”